 My eye was also caught by the plaque for the Hardaga family as Bosnian rescuers.
 In the early 1990's my wife was heavily involved in assisting Bosnian Muslims who had taken refuge in Manchester from the horrors of the civil war.

 During 2010 the non-profit organisation Faith Matters published a booklet "The Role of Righteous Muslims" by Fiyaz Mughal and Esmond Rosen to increase public awareness of Muslims who had saved Jews during the Holocaust.
 It can be downloaded free from the Faith Matters website, and my photograph of the plaque appears on page 19.
 The booklet explains that Mustafa and Zejneba Hardaga were husband and wife; Ahmed Sadik was Zejneba's father.
 Sadly Ahmed Sadik was denounced and executed by the Germans for having saved Jews.
 In 1994 during the Bosnian war the Hardaga family were themselves given refuge in Israel.

 I believe very firmly that remembrance of the horrors of the Holocaust is a duty for people of all religions and none, and is something required of me as a Muslim.
 This applies irrespective of any views that one may have regarding Israel’s treatment of the Palestinian people, which is why I wrote my piece on this website “No Muslim should deny the Holocaust.”

-That is also the reason I recently became a donor to British Friends of Yad Vashem.
+That is also the reason I recently became a donor to Yad Vashem UK Foundation.